morsheduluofc/BAVAultDAC/README.md

 # DACBAVAult
 We implemented and evaluated our proposed BAVault using DAC data and named it as DACBAVault.
+We used MatLab for implemenation and run the Main.m file.

 ## BAVault
 A BAVault is similary to the fuzzy vault (see link to know about the fuzzy vault:https://ieeexplore.ieee.org/abstract/document/4378259?casa_token=Uxv388LUZr8AAAAA:D1wGXNbUwOwbWTBmk9BDr7OfN1dsoyvGlJtfGEY-mtNHC2UVj9x7XPzsed6glTiocXme4m12hw) and uses behavioral profile X of a BA system rather to lock the vault.
 The BAVault will open only by using the another behavioral profile Y of the BA system of same user.
 Here, a BA profile is seen as a collection of sample sets of d features where every feature has its data distribution.